stevemorrisbi/ProcurementDashboard/README.md

-# Procurement Dashboard
+# Procurement Report
-### Overview: This dashboard was created to present and filter stock purchases from the United States in order to dictate future investment.
+### Overview: This report was created to present and filter stock purchases from the United States in order to dictate future investment.

 The metrics displayed were decided upon to to best help inform further procurement.
 Purchases need to fit in line with the current business model and price positioning in the market - ensuring a diversification across players and sports as well as keeping the average cost per item down.